 Modern chemical engineers are concerned with attempting to convert raw materials into useful items for society.
 Also focusing on pioneering techniques such as nanotechnology and bioengineering.

 Although students are recommended to check with their chosen universities or degree course prospectus to ensure they receive the right results to be accepted on to a course (Learn more – Choose the right university and course).

 There are many options for students who wish to study chemical engineering, which is mostly Bachelors of Engineering (BEng) degrees.

 Students can study chemical engineering (three years), chemical and energy engineering and chemical engineering with business management, these will differ between different institutions, so choosing the right university is important.

-Students are also able to study for a MEng in Chemical Engineering which takes four years to complete and includes an undergraduate degree as well as a chance for further study, to obtain a Master’s degree of Engineering.
+Students are also able to study for a MEng in Chemical Engineering which takes four years to complete and includes an undergraduate degree as well as a chance for further study, to obtain a Master’s degree in Engineering.

 Chemical engineering is a tough degree and suits those who are very good with numbers and hold a passion for science.
 Similarly to other science or STEM subjects, chemical engineering has many different topic areas that students can explore further.

 Most institutions will have continuous assessments for this area in the form of module essays, coursework and reports.
 Other options include design and research projects which will be assessed via written reports and presentations.
 Written examinations are generally held at the end of each term for the majority of courses.

 In BEng degree programmes the second and final year module grades contribute to the final degree classification, while for MEng degrees, years two, three and four contribute to the degree award.

 Students will gain an insight into Chemistry, Engineering, IT and materials science as well as learning about Management, Economics and the safety of modern science.
 The skills gathered through research projects, and group work will be valuable for employment upon graduation.